 Once browned place back into the crock pot.

-Cook on high 5 hours or low for 10.
+Cover and cook on high 5 hours or low for 10.

 Shred meat with two forks and keep warm until ready to serve.